Cards: Proset 1990, Action Packed Rookies 1990, Score Supplemental 1990

 Max’s signing with the Raiders was controversial at the time as GM Mike Brown had stated that Montoya had made a commitment not to look elsewhere.
 He immediately became the highest paid offensive lineman in the history of the Raider franchise.
 He went to the ProBowl one more time in 1993 before retiring in 1995.
 Max’s final statistics include starting 203 games over 16 seasons.

 Max was always planning for life after football during his playing days.
 After briefly coaching football, Montoya became a franchisor of Penn Station East Coast Subs and is involved in real estate.
 He also owns his own Mexican restaurant in northern Kentucky called Montoya’s.

 I got Max’s autograph in 1991, 1993 and 1994 at Dallas Cowboys Training Camp.
 One of my most comically bad moments in autograph collecting history occurred with Max Montoya.
 As Max passed down the line in what was commonly known as ‘autograph alley’ I was coaching another kid on how to get autographs.
-Max gave me his autograph but passed by the other kid who kept holding out his card.. for Dallas wide receiver Alexander Wright.
-I told the kid, “That’s not Max Montoya,” but Alex heard me, and embarrasingly took offense thinking that I was making a racial comment.
+Max gave me his autograph but passed by the other kid who kept holding out his card forthe wrong player (Dallas wide receiver Alexander Wright).
+I told the kid, “That’s not Max Montoya,” but Alex heard me, and embarrassingly took offense thinking that I was making a racial comment.
 Ace Wright obviously didn’t want to sign my card- or Max Montoya’s for that matter either.